 Open only to MMI-Managed Community Boards

-If you want dissention in your community, operate in secrecy.
+If you want dissension in your community, operate in secrecy.
 Don’t tell anyone what the board is doing or what it has done.
 Their imaginations will run wild and they’ll assume you’re stealing the money.
 The fact is, most board members are honest, committed volunteers who do their best to make their communities flourish.
 Why, then, is it so often the case that they forget to tell anyone?
 MMI provides, free of cost to all its managed communities, the MMI Portal; an administrative website.
-This site can be used to display governing documents, calendars, meeting agendas and minutes, tax returns, contracts, audited financials and more.
-It can deliver electronic newsletters, manage electronic elections, transmit management reports and management financial reports.
+This site can be used to display governing documents, calendars, meeting agendas and minutes, tax returns, contracts, audited financials, and more.
+It can deliver electronic newsletters, manage electronic elections, transmit management reports, and financial reports.
 When letters need to go to owners, MMI Portal will email them automatically and, if there is no email address on file, it will generate mailing labels.
-This saves postage, mailing costs and paper.
+This saves postage, mailing costs, and paper.
 In this class, we’ll show you how to manage your community’s administrative matters in the MMI Portal.
 Your manager will take-on some of the functions, but others are managed by your board and your committees.
 Most tasks are very easy.
 This class is designed to show you what the site can do and to give you basic operating instructions and guidelines for secure use.

 BMDP 105 – Covenants Enforcement

 Enforcing your community’s restrictive covenants is a thankless job, but it is certainly one of the most important functions of the Board of Directors.
-Covenants are intended to maintain homogeneity of appearance, force owners to maintain their properties and to ensure the rights of all as specified by the Declaration.
+Covenants are intended to maintain homogeneity of appearance, force owners to maintain their properties, and to ensure the rights of all as specified by the Declaration.
 It is the duty of the board of directors to enforce covenants and to ensure that the enforcement action is consistent and reasonable.
-Failure to enforce covenants may make them unenforceable in the future and that can have dire consequence for the association as well as for the negligent board.
+Failure to enforce covenants may make them unenforceable in the future and that can have dire consequences for the association as well as for the negligent board.
 We’ll be reviewing what that means and what may be upheld by the courts and which have not.
-We will discuss fines, under what authority fines may be levied and what you must do to preserve your right to enforce the fines.
-In some areas, there are avenues of enforcement that can be pursued through local government, at little or no cost and often with more “teeth” in the enforcement process.
+We will discuss fines, under what authority fines may be levied, and what you must do to preserve your right to enforce the fines.
+In some areas, there are avenues of enforcement that can be pursued through local government, at little or no cost, and often with more “teeth” in the enforcement process.

 BMDP 201 – Passive Security & Beautification

 What a combination!
-Well, believe it or not, through the use of decorative fences, retaining walls, shrubbery, lighting and other landscape materials, you can enhance safety and security.
-While beautification should do what its name suggests, there are ways to route foot traffic, to use lighting and enhance visibility of doors and windows through the use of landscaping materials.
+Well, believe it or not, through the use of decorative fences, retaining walls, shrubbery, lighting, and other landscape materials, you can enhance safety and security.
+While beautification should do what its name suggests, there are ways to route foot traffic, to use lighting, and enhance the visibility of doors and windows through the use of landscaping materials.
 At the first sign of crime, community members begin asking for uniformed security.
 When they discover the cost, they reject the idea, but still want something done.
 Passive security is a set of lighting and landscape design efforts that combine to improve the appearance while, at the same time, improving visibility for greater safety for your residents.

 BMDP 202 – Managing Major Improvements & Fire/Disaster Recovery